 Clean Room Flooring

 Preparation of Existing Conditions: We began the prep phase by diamond grinding the entire substrate to remove surface contaminants and create a mechanical profile.

 Products Installed: To guarantee our cove base mortar would adhere to the wall we first applied a primer to all of the walls.
-Next we applied cove mortar to create a radial cove base with a 4” height and a ¾” radius.
+Next, we applied cove mortar to create a radial cove base with a 4” height and a ¾” radius.
 To remove any imperfections in the cove base we then stoned the entire surface.

-Conclusion: It was imperative for this floor to be as sterile as possible and meet any and all ISO cleanroom standards.
+Conclusion: This floor needed to be as sterile as possible and meet any ISO cleanroom standards.
 This meant there could be absolutely no crack or crevices which would allow dust and microbes to grow/spread and would contaminate the room.
 This makes seamless flooring the best application when dealing with a cleanroom.

 Clean rooms are found in a variety of facilities that service the pharmaceutical, vaccine, and biotechnology industries, to name a few.

 As a part of our free consultation, we determine the right epoxy flooring system for the right situation as example we would specify a hangar flooring system or anything that texture might trap dirt and bacteria.